 We are delighted that you are interested in graduate study in our department.
 Our M.A. program is student-centered and rigorous, designed to provide substantive depth and training in quantitative and qualitative research skills.

 We offer two tracks for the MA program

 The Graduate Committee considers a number of factors when admitting students to the program, including academic record, promise and commitment to graduate study.
 An application to our program consists of the following:

-In addition to the scholarships and fellowships offered by the Graduate School, a number of graduate assistantships are available in the Department.
-Assistantships differ in terms of purpose and source of funds and therefore may have different assignments.
-Assistants spend 20 hours per week helping faculty members with research, teaching, and other tasks.
-Students who are awarded graduate assistantships also receive tuition waivers.
+In addition to the scholarships and fellowships offered by the Graduate School, a number of graduate assistantships (20 hours per week) are available in the Department.
+Assistantships differ in terms of purpose and source of funds and therefore may have involve different assignments.

 90% of the admitted students receive an assistantship, which pays a stipend ($12,600/9 months) and tuition.

 Also, research assistantships may be awarded to graduate students on a competitive basis.
 Graduate students awarded these assistantships are typically involved in the research projects conducted under the auspices of the Center for Social Research, the Community and Family Institute (CFI) and The Terrorism Research Center.
 Students must be admitted to the Graduate School before they can be considered for an assistantship.Apply for Assistantships